chuchunf/leetcode-scala-3/src/main/scala/binarysearch/binarysearch.md

 # Binary Search
-Binary search / half-interval search / logarithmic search finds the position of a target value within a sorted data structure.
+**Binary search** / half-interval search / logarithmic search finds the position of a target value within a **sorted** data structure.
-It compares the target value to the middle element of the array.
-If they are not equal, the half in which the target cannot lie is eliminated and the search continues on the remaining half, and repeats the process.
+1. It compares the target value to the middle element of the array.
+2. If they are not equal, the half in which the target cannot lie is eliminated
+3. And the search continues on the remaining half,
+4. And repeats the process.

+**Binary Search should be considered for searching** for an index or element.
+If the collection is unordered, sort it first before applying Binary Search.

+Binary search could be implemented iteratively or recursively.

-Tips
+## Tips
 - calculate mid by low + (high-low)/2 to prevent overflow
+- starting with low=1, high=length-1, repeat while low <= high
-- low = mid + 1 or high = mid - 1
+- depending on comparison with target, low = mid + 1 or high = mid - 1
 - consider all possible cases for partially sorted arrays

+## Related data structures
+1. Binary search tree (BST)
+2. Array

 ### 69. Sqrt(x)
 ```scala